1990 TranSouth 500: Qualifying

-Qualifying was originally scheduled to be split into two rounds.
-The first round was scheduled to be held on Thursday, March 29, at 3:00 PM EST. However, due to rain, the first round was cancelled, and qualifying was condensed into one round, which was held on Friday, March 30, at 2:00 PM EST. Each driver would have one lap to set a time.
-For this specific race, positions 1–40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two provisionals were given.
+Due to rain, the first round was cancelled, and qualifying was condensed into one round, which was held on Friday, March 30, at 2:00 PM EST. Each driver would have one lap to set a time.
+For this specific race, positions 1–40 would be decided on time.

 Geoff Bodine, driving for Junior Johnson & Associates, would win the pole, setting a time of 30.170 and an average speed of 162.996 mph.

 Three drivers would fail to qualify.